 - Improved process understanding: which effects lead to which result?

 Our UF/DF simulator was developed with industrial partners and carefully tested and validated with industrial data.
-It is currently available as a beta version.
 What is your use case and do you want to challenge our simulator with your own filtration task?